-Section 19.3.
-Whereas the employees are frequently the first at the scene of a critical incident, often administer emergency first aid and are exposed to hazardous situations/substances, all employees shall be paid an annual First Responder's wage supplement of \$375.00.
+Section 19.5 Whereas the employees are frequently the first at the scene of a critical incident, often administer emergency first aid and are exposed to hazardous situations/substances, all employees shall be paid an annual First Responder's wage supplement of \$375.00.

-This payment shall be made in a check separate from the normal payroll check in the first pay period of December in each year of the contract together with the longevity compensation.
+This payment shall be made on the Employee's anniversary date in a check separate from the normal payroll check.